-Gifft Hill School strives to provide students with opportunities to enrich their learning and expand their horizons beyond the traditional classroom.
+Gifft Hill School strives to provide students with opportunities to enrich their learning and expand their horizons beyond a traditional classroom.
 Periodically the school is able to provide students with opportunities to travel off-island.
 All off-island trips are optional for students and include an additional fee to participate.
 Only students electing to participate in the off-island field trip are subject to this fee, although it is highly recommended that all students participate.
 School remains in session for students who do not attend this field trip.
 School rules are in effect during all field trips unless specifically stated.

-Transportation to and from School
+Transportation to and from school

 The school's location makes VITRAN, public school bus transportation, and St. Thomas ferryboats viable options for students traveling to and from school.
 An existing VITRAN bus stop is located within a half-mile of the school.
-Varlack Ventures provides public school bus service between the Lower and Upper Campuses to Cruz Bay and Coral Bay.
+Varlack Ventures provides public school bus service between the lower and upper campuses to Cruz Bay and Coral Bay.
 The school bus serves public school students as well as GHS students.
-Bus service is offered to students 5 years of age and older.
+Bus service is offered to students five years of age and older.
+In Coral Bay, children are picked up and dropped off at the Triangle.
+In Cruz Bay, students are picked up at the ferry dock.
 Students are expected to follow appropriate behavior on the bus as outlined in the bus rules.
 Students who do not follow these rules may have bus-riding privileges revoked.
-Please be aware that the school bus follows the public school calendar which does not always align with the Gifft Hill School calendar.
-On days when the public school is closed, parents are expected to transport their children to and from school.